-I know exactly why he’s asking me this, and the question is entirely fair.
+It’s not the first time I’ve had this conversation.
 In the never-ending turmoil of juggling a grieving heart, anxious kids, still turning up to work, and managing a household, finding a professional who actually “gets” you is a lifeline.
-The idea of potentially losing them right in the middle of a failed process and having to start from scratch with a stranger is enough to bring bile to the back of anyone’s throat.
+The idea of potentially losing them right at a point that your dispute resolution process falls apart is a frightening proposition.

-The first thing to understand about Collaborative Law is that it is entirely different from every other lawyer assisted Dispute Resolution Process.
-In any other process, failure to find a satisfactory resolution qualifies you and your lawyer to move forward together to the next, more expensive round.
+In any other family law process, failure to find a satisfactory resolution “qualifies” you and your lawyer to move forward together to the next, more expensive round.

 I’m looking to see: